jameshyojaelee/OmniSpatial/docs/api.md

 ## `omnispatial.validate`

-- `ValidationReport` – Container for validation results.
+- `ValidationReport` – Pydantic report surfaced by the CLI and validation API.
+- `validate_bundle` – High-level dispatcher for NGFF and SpatialData targets.
+- `validate_store` – Legacy helper for schema-based checks.

+## `omnispatial.ngff`

-- `validate_store` – Validate a bundle against built-in or custom schemas.
+- `write_ngff` – Persist a `SpatialDataset` as OME-NGFF.
+- `write_spatialdata` – Persist a `SpatialDataset` as a SpatialData Zarr bundle.

 ## `omnispatial.cli`

 - `app` – Typer application hosting the CLI commands.

+## `omnispatial.napari_plugin`

+- `omnispatial_reader` – Napari reader that returns image, label, and feature layers.
+- `OmniSpatialDock` – Dock widget for filtering and colouring observation layers.

 More modules will appear as the project evolves.